r-wambui/Agro-detect-model/docs/index.md

 ###### 1.3 Split the dataset int train and validation sets

-It's a best practise to set aside validation data fro **inference** purposes
+It's a best practise to set aside validation data for **inference** purposes.

 I have created a module [split_data](https://github.com/r-wambui/Agro-detect-model/raw/master/split_data.py) which splits any given image classification data into train and validation with a ration of 0.8:0.2.